jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CE 5 Meaning of expenditure on account of an employee
 Meaning
-(1) Expenditure on account of an employee means a payment made by an employer relating to expenditure incurred by an employee.
+(1) Expenditure on account of an employee means a payment made by an employer relating to expenditure incurred by an employee or to be incurred by an employee.
 Inclusion
 (2) Expenditure on account of an employee includes a premium that an employer pays on a life insurance policy taken out for the benefit of the employee, or their spouse, civil union partner, de facto partner, or their child.
 This subsection is overridden by subsection (3)(f) to (i).
 Exclusions